danielMicallef/xyz.github.io/_posts/2023-12-20-buying-stocks.md

 ---
 layout: post
-title: Is it a good company?
+title: Check these before buying that stock
 lead: My checkboxes before buying shares of a company.
 ---